webflow-development/webflow.github.io/_posts/2025-06-23-bicep-deployment-solution.md

 # How To

-1. Create two Azure Subscriptions (Test and Production Environemnt).
+1. Create two Azure Subscriptions (Test and Production Environment).
 2. Create an App Registration with a Client Secret.
-Add a Role Assignment with `Contributor` to your Subscriptions.
+Add a Role Assignment with the `Contributor` role to your Subscriptions.
 3. Add the following GitLab CI variables to your `bicep-deployment-solution` group:
     - AZURE_TENANT_ID
     - AZURE_SUBSCRIPTION_TEST_ID